-The Northern Ireland electricity industry and its development take direction from a number of broad local19 and European20 strategic objectives.
-These objectives guide investment in the Northern Ireland transmission network and are summarised in the legislation21 which, requires SONI to:
+The Northern Ireland electricity industry and its development take direction from a number of broad local20 and European21 strategic objectives.
+These objectives guide investment in the Northern Ireland transmission network and are summarised in the legislation22 which, requires SONI to:

-- ensure the development and maintenance of an efficient, co-ordinated and economical system of electricity transmission which has the long-term ability to meet reasonable demands for the transmission of electricity; and - contribute to security of supply through adequate transmission capacity and system reliability; and - · facilitate competition in the supply and generation of electricity http://ec.europa.eu/energy/en/topics/energy-strategy/2030-energy-strategy
+- ensure the development and maintenance of an efficient, co-ordinated and economical system of electricity transmission which has the long-term ability to meet reasonable demands for the transmission of electricity; and - contribute to security of supply through adequate transmission capacity and system reliability; and - facilitate competition in the supply and generation of electricity.